deeplearning4j/deeplearning4j/quickstart.md

 If you are new to Java or unfamiliar with these tools, read the details below for help with installation and setup. **Otherwise, skip to** <a href="#examples">DL4J Examples</a>.

 ### <a name="Java">Java</a>
+If you don't have Java 7 or later, download the current [Java Development Kit (JDK) here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 To check if you have a compatible version of Java installed, use the following command:

 ```
 java -version
 ```

-If you don't have Java 7 or later, download the current [Java Development Kit (JDK) here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 ### <a name="Maven">Apache Maven</a>

 Maven is a dependency management and automated build tool for Java projects.
 It works well with IDEs such as IntelliJ and lets you install DL4J project libraries easily.
-To check if you have the most current version of Maven installed, enter the following:
+[Install or update Maven](https://maven.apache.org/download.cgi) to the latest release following [their instructions](https://maven.apache.org/install.html) for your system.
+To check if you have the most recent version of Maven installed, enter the following:

 ```
 mvn --version
 ```

-[Install or update Maven](https://maven.apache.org/download.cgi) to the latest release following [their instructions](https://maven.apache.org/install.html) for your system.

 Maven is widely used among Java developers and it's not optional for working with DL4J.
 If you come from a different background and Maven is new to you, check out [Apache's Maven overview](http://maven.apache.org/what-is-maven.html) and our [introduction to Maven for non-Java programmers](http://deeplearning4j.org/maven.html).